on all US orders over $99.

 Candida yeast does have a purpose in the body.
 When digestion is poor and stomach acid is low, the food you eat sits and rots rather than being broken down properly by stomach acid, bile and digestive enzymes.

 Yeast comes in and turns the rotting into fermentation, much like we make wine from grapes or beer from hops.
 This is where the bloating comes from.
 Once it’s fermented, nutrients become more available.
 Even though the process takes longer than regular digestion and isn’t ideal, it is better than the toxic byproducts from food decaying and rotting inside you.
 It’s still a problem though, and is a breeding ground for a host of diseases.
+Find out how to fight candida yeast infections below!

 The best defense I’ve found against a candida yeast overgrowth is to quit feeding it sugar.
 No sugar, honey, maple syrup, processed foods or sugary drinks of any kind.
 No fruit or alcohol.
 A low carb diet high in greens and organic vegetables with good quality proteins and fats is the best defense against yeast overgrowth.
 Fermented foods aren’t a good idea initially because they encourage the environment the yeast set up in the first place.
 Once the yeast is treated and stomach acid is back to normal, a small amount of lactofermented food like sauerkraut can be introduced.